Reconstruction of New Orleans: Differing circumstances

 Reconstruction has been easiest and quickest in the areas least damaged by the storm, mostly corresponding to the parts of the city developed before about 1900.
 These areas were built on naturally higher ground along the River front (such as Old Carrollton, Uptown, the Old Warehouse District, the French Quarter, Old Marigny, and Bywater), along with areas along natural ridges (such as Esplanade Ridge, Bayou St. John, Gentilly Ridge).
 Most of these older areas had no flooding at all or escaped serious flooding because of the raised design of older architecture which prevented floodwaters from entering homes.
 Another high area, much of which escaped serious flooding, was the set of Lake Shore developments between Lake Pontchartrain and Robert E. Lee Boulevard, built at a higher level than nearby land from mid-20th century dredging.
 Due to the direction of the storm and the movement of storm surge, the West Bank section of the city, Algiers was spared flooding and became the first part of the city itself to officially reopen to residents.

-In neighboring Jefferson Parish, the West Bank communities were similarly spared all but some wind damage (with a few spots of minor rain-generated flooding).
-On the East Bank, while parts of Metairie and other Jefferson communities experienced some flooding, due to lack of levee breaches this was much less severe than across the Parish line in Orleans (or the devastation of the 1947 Fort Lauderdale Hurricane which flooded most of Jefferson's East Bank).

 Reconstruction of each section of the area has been addressed in the Army Corps LACPR Final Technical Report which identifies areas to not be rebuilt and areas buildings need to be elevated.
 The Technical Report includes locations of possible new levees; suggested existing levee modifications; "Inundation Zones"; "Water depths less than 14 feet, Raise-In-Place of Structures"; "Water depths greater than 14 feet, Buyout of Structures"; "Velocity Zones"; and "Buyout of Structures" areas for five different scenarios.
 The Corps of Engineers will submit the report to Congress for consideration, planning, and response in mid-2009.

-A larger percentage of white residents returned to their homes than did black residents.
-This was attributed to an unwillingness of planners to rebuild low-income housing.
+After the storm, residents began repopulating the city, and with that came more inequity.
+During this rebuilding period of New Orleans a larger percentage of White residents returned back to the city than did Black residents.
+This was attributed to the fact White neighborhoods, like Lakeview, bounced back a lot faster than most Black neighborhoods, like the Ninth Ward.
+This is in part because of the length of time to get utilities like water and electricity working in these communities; reliance on public transit and public schools; and the lack of flood insurance.
+Furthermore, White people returning to New Orleans at higher rates than Black people was attributed to an unwillingness of planners to rebuild low-income housing.
 In September 2005, the Washington Post noted former 10-term Republican Congressman Richard H. Baker from Baton Rouge reportedly told lobbyists, "We finally cleaned up public housing in New Orleans.
 We couldn't do it, but God did", and criticized his lack of concern for the lower income residents.